 1. Check in with your doctor

-2. Refill prescriptions and keep them with you
+2. Refill prescriptions and bring over-the-counter medications

-3. Get familiar with your health coverage
+3. Know your health coverage

 4. Eat and drink in moderation

 Being on vacation can make it easy to overindulge.
 So it helps to strike a balance between nutritious meals and occasional splurges.
 If you have a hearty dinner planned, consider eating lighter, plant-based foods during the day.
 An added plus: Eating a healthy mix of foods, including vegetables and fruit, can boost your immune system and even improve your mood.
 You can’t go wrong with a side of berries and dark, leafy greens, like kale or bok choy.
 But remember to stay healthy during your travels by avoiding undercooked food and unsafe tap water.

 When you’re outside enjoying the sun, you can sometimes forget to drink enough water.
 This can make you dehydrated, which can cause fatigue, headaches, and serious health problems in severe cases.

 Stay on top of your water intake by:

 - Keeping a full bottle of water with you — and bringing extra water for any children or pets traveling with you.